211129-Enterprise/demos/1-core-java/FirstJavaProgram/README.md

 <br>

-2. Open up Gitbash on your computer (if you're on Windows) or a termianl if you're on Mac.
+2. Open up Gitbash on your computer (if you're on Windows) or a terminal if you're on Mac.
 Create a folder by running the command `mkdir FirstJavaProgram`.
 Then `cd` into this folder and create a document called `HelloWorld.java` with `nano HelloWorld.java`.

 > *`nano` will open a terminal-based text editor traditionally used for UNIX-based systems*